 What muscles do handstand push-ups work?

 Handstand push-ups benefit your whole upper body.
 Your arms, your lower and upper back muscles, your shoulders, and your chest get a fantastic boost.

 The biggest strain this workout puts on are triceps.
 During a standard push-up, your arms hold around 60-70 % of your body.
 With handstand push-ups, though, you get nearly 100 % of your body weight down on your arms.
 That probably is the most effective way to strengthen them without any equipment.

-These parts of the body are much more often neglected in training then the legs.
+These parts of the body are much more often neglected in training than the legs.
 They are also much less often used in everyday activities.
 So it's a tremendous way to give your upper body some love.

 How to get started?